radarlabs/flutter-radar/README.md

 ![Radar](https://raw.githubusercontent.com/radarlabs/flutter-radar/master/logo.png)

-[Radar](https://radar.io) is the leading geofencing platform.
+[Radar](https://radar.io) is the leading geofencing and location tracking platform.

-The Radar SDK abstracts away cross-platform differences between location services, allowing you to add location tracking, geofencing, trip tracking, geocoding, and search to your apps with just a few lines of code.
+The Radar SDK abstracts away cross-platform differences between location services, allowing you to add geofencing, location tracking, trip tracking, geocoding, and search to your apps with just a few lines of code.

 ## Documentation